Lakshin-s/first-project/README.md

 - [ ] marketplace feature functionality
     - [x] incorporate a cart element and make it work
     - [x] add filters
-    - [ ] add name and price and have a change quantity feature
+    - [x] add name and price and have a change quantity feature
-    - [x] source images for each product
+    - [ ] make images show up in overlay, cart and checkout
 - [x] standings page
     - [x] have 3 different leagues in a filters system with 20 teams
     - [x] add recent matches and once clicked on shows up with match stats